nate-browne/innermachinations/_posts/2019-08-19-Learning-PL.md

         break
 {% endhighlight %}
 Phew, that was hefty.
 Upon closer look, it's not really that complex, but it is definitely messy.
-All of the impure functions everywhere make this Python, though readable, more complex than necessary.
-Let's look at the same exact thing in Haskell, now:
+Surprisingly, though, this python is extremely close to the equivalent version in Haskell.
+Let's take a look at that, now:
 {% highlight haskell %}
 prime :: Int -> Bool
 prime val = (length [x | x <- [2..val], val `mod` x == 0]) == 1

 primeList :: Int -> [Int]
-primeList val = [x | x <- [2..val], prime x]
+primeList val = filter prime [2..val]

 goldbach :: Int -> IO()
 goldbach val